resheku/my-awesome/README.md

 - [anomalyco/sst](https://github.com/anomalyco/sst) - Build full-stack apps on your own infrastructure.
 - [antonycourtney/tad](https://github.com/antonycourtney/tad) - A desktop application for viewing and analyzing tabular data
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
+- [apple/embedding-atlas](https://github.com/apple/embedding-atlas) - Embedding Atlas is a tool that provides interactive visualizations for large embeddings.
+It allows you to visualize, cross-filter, and search embeddings and metadata.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more
 - [aspen-cloud/triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
 Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid, Vue, Svelte).
 - [austin-starks/NextTrade](https://github.com/austin-starks/NextTrade) - A system that performs algorithmic trading